Chart Color Schemes

 Bruce displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-In Bruce, as per the latest Census evaluation, 20.7% of dwellings were houses while 79.3% were other types such as semi-detached homes, apartments, and 'other' dwellings.
-This contrasts with the Australian Capital Territory's figures of 63.3% houses and 36.7% other dwellings.
+As of the latest Census, Bruce's dwelling structures consisted of 20.7% houses and 79.3% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Australian Capital Territory's 63.3% houses and 36.7% other dwellings.
 Home ownership in Bruce stood at 20.0%, with mortgaged dwellings at 28.4% and rented ones at 51.6%.
 The median monthly mortgage repayment was $1,733, below the Australian Capital Territory average of $2,080.
-The median weekly rent in Bruce was $430 compared to the Australian Capital Territory figure of $450.
-Nationally, Bruce's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially higher at $375.
+Median weekly rent in Bruce was $430, compared to Australian Capital Territory's $450.
+Nationally, Bruce's mortgage repayments were lower than the average of $1,863, while rents were higher at $430 against the national figure of $375.

 Frequently Asked Questions - Housing